 Renée Schafer Horton, Coordinator

-School of Journalism, University of Arizona
+Internship and Career Development; School of Journalism, University of Arizona

 Louise Foucar Marshall Bldg., Room 323A

-HOURS: Tuesday, Wednesday and Thursday, 8 a.m. to 4 p.m.
+In the office Monday, Wednesday and Thursday, 8 a.m. to 4 p.m.

 To make appointments, visit https://wiseadvising.arizona.edu/student and follow the prompts.